supervisely/developer-portal/getting-started/cli.md

 # Interact with Workspace tasks using CLI

-## Set link to a Team files directory at workspace tasks interface
+## Set link to a Team files directory
 ```bash
 supervisely task set-output-dir --output-dir <output-path>
 ```